DSXiangLi/DecryptPrompt/README.md

   - InstructEval: Systematic Evaluation of Instruction Selection Methods
   - Overwriting Pretrained Bias with Finetuning Data
   - Improving Text Embeddings with Large Language Models
+  - MAGPIE: Alignment Data Synthesis from Scratch by Prompting Aligned LLMs with Nothing
 - 如何降低通用能力损失
   - How Abilities in Large Language Models are Affected by Supervised Fine-tuning Data Composition
   - TWO-STAGE LLM FINE-TUNING WITH LESS SPECIALIZATION AND MORE GENERALIZATION